ericsonga/APCSAReview/_sources/Recursion/rTraceMethods.rst

 What happens when we call ``factorial(0)``?
 It will return 1 (line 4) since n is equal to 0.
 How about ``factorial(1)``?
 It will return ``1 * factorial(0)``.
 We already know that ``factorial(0)`` returns 1, but the computer won't *remember* that.
 It will execute ``factorial(0)`` and return the result (1).
 So  ``factorial(1)`` returns ``1 * 1 which is 1``.

 How can you show what is happening in a recursive call?
 Here is one way to do it.
-The lines below show the call stack (from the bottom of the stack, or the beginning, to the top of the stack, or the most recent call) for a call to ``factorial(5)``.
+The lines below show the call stack upside down (with the bottom of the stack, or the beginning at the top and the most recent call at the bottom) for a call to ``factorial(5)``.
+This is a handy way to trace a recursive method on the exam and you will do much better on recursive problems if you practice doing it this way.

 .. code-block:: java